 Whatever you might like to find about the theme of Bach: here on this website you will find it.
 If you are looking for a biography about Johann Sebastian Bach, you will find the perfect recommendation on this website.
-If you are looking for a short biography about Johann Sebastian Bach, or an even shorter one, or if you are looking just for an ultra short biography, then you are able to find it here and you may start reading it right away.
+If you are looking for a short bio about Johann Sebastian Bach, or an even shorter one, or if you are looking just for an ultra-short biography, then you can find it here, and you may start reading it right away.
 Plus, you will find just Johann Sebastian Bach Facts.
 Here at "Bach on Bach" you always have a choice with a few clicks.
-Because the mentioned three versions of short biographies regarding the theme of Johann Sebastian Bach isn't all we offer.
+Because the mentioned three versions of short biographies regarding the theme of Johann Sebastian Bach isn't all, we offer.
 There is another option too, which probably is the shortest biography about Johann Sebastian Bach in the whole world.
 If you don't like to read all this, there is a short biography as a mini video too.
 Why is that so?
 Well, maybe you want an entertaining summary ASAP.
 Or, you prefer some more lines than in a short biography.
-Maybe you prefer the questions and answers style, then the FAQ section is your best bet.
-Are you in the mood to read about Johann Sebastian Bach in a one hour length or do you prefer to be entertained by the composer during the weekend?
-Actually for each desired length, you will find the perfect resource on this Bach website.
-Even for your homework, you will find the perfect spot here: the Johann Sebastian Bach facts deliver the Royal Court Composer concisely arranged.
+Perhaps you prefer the questions and answers style; then the FAQ section is your best bet.
+Are you in the mood to read about Johann Sebastian Bach in a one-hour length or do you prefer to be entertained by the composer during the weekend?
+Actually, for each desired length, you will find the perfect resource on this Bach website.
+Even for your homework, you will find the ideal spot here: the Johann Sebastian Bach facts deliver the Royal Court Composer concisely arranged.
 It's true: Johann Sebastian Bach in five minutes: that is really strange.
 But you'll find it on this Bach portal.

 A remembrance of Johann Sebastian Bach in Weimar.
 All Bach monuments on this page follow his biography.
 The first one is the picture on top of this page: Johann Sebastian Bach at Eisenach.
 The second one is located in the Bach city of Ohrdruf.
 Here is the one in Weimar.
 However, there are two photos of a Bach monument in Weimar – because his life led Johann Sebastian Bach to this dreamlike city twice.